"Many thanks for a well organised Peru trip which we enjoyed immensely."...... Mr and Mrs C, Dorking

 CUZCO, THE SACRED VALLEY AND MACHU PICCHU

-We will arrive in the evening and transfer to our hotel in Lima.
+We will arrive in the evening and transfer to our hotel close to the airport in Lima.
 The next morning we will take an early flight to Cuzco.
-Just outside Cuzco are Huacarpay Lakes where we can expect to see Puna, Speckled and Cinnamon Teal as well as Puna Ibis and Wren-like Rushbird.
+Just outside Cuzco are lakes where we can expect to see Puna, Speckled and Cinnamon Teal as well as Puna Ibis and Wren-like Rushbird.
 This is also a great area for the Giant Hummingbird and the splendidly named Bearded Mountaineer.
 We will then drive down the Sacred Valley to Ollantaytambo, where we will spend two nights at an excellent hotel at the bottom of the Abra Malaga Pass.
 We will spend a full day in the pass, searching out some of its avian specialities.
 These include Black-chested Buzzard-eagle, Bare-faced Ground-dove, Great Sapphirewing, Tyrian Metaltail, Andean Flicker and Barred Fruiteater.
 We will take it very easy here, as we adjust to the altitude.

 From Ollantaytambo we will take the wonderfully scenic train ride to Aguas Calientes.
 Here we get a bus for the short but steep and winding journey to the gates of Machu Picchu.
 As we enter and turn a corner we are greeted by the classic view of this superbly preserved Inca city.
 We will have a guided tour of the ruins and will allow time to explore on our own and to look for some of the avian specialities of the area.
 We will spend the night at Aguas Calientes and the following morning you have the option of revisiting Machu Picchu or birding around the excellent hotel grounds with many species of hummingbird.
 We later head back to Cuzco for one night.
 Cuzco is a very attractive town, famous in its own right with many classic colonial buildings and many Inca sites in the immediate area.
 Even in the town itself you can see where the Spaniards incorporated parts of the Inca buildings into their own.